atsukotominaga/music-adaptation/material/expstimuli/README.md

 None of them is implemented (both articulation and dynamics missing).

 ### Tempo (from IOIs)
 First, we created baseline performances for the tempo.
-Based on the pre-analysis, 3 performances were randomly selected from the dataset (without replacement) and interonset intervals (IOIs) were averaged across the 3 performances.
+3 performances out of 31 performances were randomly selected from the dataset and interonset intervals (IOIs) were averaged across the 3 performances.
 Due to the size of the dataset (i.e., only 31 performances), some performances were used twice.

 We confirmed that the identical performance was not selected within each random selection.